Why Daily Fantasy Sports and Sports Betting Are Legally Distinct

 There are a lot of differences between daily fantasy sports and sports, and we’ll take you through the main points in our guide.

 Legally, It Comes Down to Skill vs. Chance

-Every legal difference between daily fantasy sports (DFS) and sports betting boils down to the distinction between games of chance, and games of skill.
+Every legal difference between daily fantasy sports (DFS) for example Underdog Fantasy and sports betting boils down to the distinction between games of chance, and games of skill.
 According to the federal statute in the United States, daily fantasy sports don’t technically constitute gambling, because of how they’ve been able to present (and market) themselves to both the public and lawmakers.

 American daily fantasy sports companies like DraftKings and FanDuel have waged war against fantasy sports being labeled as “gambling.”
 Instead, these daily fantasy sports proponents prefer for DFS to be categorized as a skill-based game.
 These companies consciously bill themselves as being entirely different from traditional, chance-based sports gambling, and purposefully avoid using anything that resembles fixed-odds.

 DFS sites prefer fantasy sports to be codified along with the likes of chess, spelling bees, bowling leagues, and the stock market.
 Their goal was to maintain as clean of a separation from sports betting and its associated stigma.

 Of course, none of the negative stigmas around sports betting are necessarily justified, but that’s a different issue entirely.
 Learn more about where these negative attitudes come from in our three-part legal history of sports betting.